 Materials & Weld Engineering

-We have the answers you need, based on over 30 years experience of our Engineering Team – ensuring continued reliable service, we provide materials & weld testing and analysis.
-Mechanical testing provides ductility, strength, toughness, corrosion resistance, and fatigue properties of the as-fabricated materials.
-Such testing assists in the prediction of when and how materials and assemblies will fail under various loading conditions.
+We have the answers you need, based on over 30 years experience of our Engineering Team – ensuring continued reliable service through materials & weld testing and analysis.
+Mechanical testing provides ductility, strength, toughness, corrosion resistance, and fatigue properties of the as-fabricated materials – providing critical materials data in the prediction of when and how materials and assemblies will fail under various loading conditions.